 This feeling of expectation, failure, and cost is not just restricted to fairground visits

 Let’s talk about the issue of repetitive mistakes.
-It’s something that I’ve witnessed regularly when organizations seek to change their IT operating models, in favor of multi-vendor operating models using the SIAM framework.
+It’s something that I’ve witnessed regularly when an organization seeks to change their IT operating model, in favor of a multi-vendor operating model using the SIAM framework.